alessiococchieri/BDA-project-sparkify/README.md

 - RF and GBT suffered the most the low amount of data available by showing high overfitting.

 - Upsampling methods turned out to be the best choices for RF and GBT in order to improve their performances.
-In particular SMOTE allowed RF and GBT to increase its F1 score up to 62% and 63% respectively.
+In particular SMOTE allowed RF and GBT to increase their F1 score up to 62% and 63% respectively.

 - Both weighting and resempling were crucial for the perfomances of SVM model.